-Surgical Intervention for the Treatment of Multiple Glioblastomas A Multi-Centre Study.
+Surgical Intervention for the Treatment of Multiple Glioblastomas A Retrospective observational study

 Background: This trial tested surgery therapy for numerous glioblastomas.
 A multi-centre study enlisted 32 multiple GBM cases.
 The outcomes were overall survival, progression-free survival, time to return, and quality of life.
 Biopsy, debulking, and excision were performed.
 Overall survival was 13.5 months, and progression-free survival was 8.5 months.
 Postoperative quality of life improved considerably.
 Multiple glioblastomas can be treated safely and effectively with surgery.